 Wrap an ice pack in a tea towel, and put it on your back, probably best lying on your side, for about 30 minutes.
 Follow it with a hot shower or heated pack for a short time, say ten minutes.
 Stay out of the bath.

 Do not sit up, as you would normally do.
 Instead, roll onto your side and carefully push yourself up sideways using your elbow and other hand.

 Sometimes, if it's really severe, you may not be able to do that.
 Then roll onto your side, and thence onto your knees on the floor; then carefully first straighten up and slowly stand putting as much weight on the bed as possible.

-Oddly, lying down from a standing position may be even worse than getting up.
-You've been walking about for half an hour, because you know it's not good to lie down too much.
-But now the back is feeling weak and sore, and you can't sit, so you must go to your bed.
+Oddly lying down from a standing position may be even worse than getting up.
+You've been walking about for half an hour, because you know it is not good to lie down too much.
+But now the back is feeling weak and sore, and you cannot sit, so you must go to your bed.

 do you do it?
 I can be excruciating going from a standing to a lying

 position.
 How do I know this?
 Thirty five years in practice plus I

 myself have the T-shirt.
 I've been there, and done that, myself.

 Go down onto one knee on the ground, then the other, and roll onto your bed.
 Take your time; it may even be five minutes before you can pluck up the courage to get up or lie down.
 That's okay.